Regional Center Hearing Packet

 Filing for Hearing

 To file for hearing, fill out and send in the Fair Hearing Request Form that the regional center sent with your NOA.
-Send your request for hearing request to your regional center.
-If you are not sure who to send it to, send it to both your regional center and the Office of Administrative Hearings at 2349 Gateway Oaks Drive, Suite 200, Sacramento, CA 95833 or fax it to (916) 376-6318.
+Send your request for hearing request to DDS.
+If you are not sure who to send it to, send it to both DDS and the Office of Administrative Hearings at 2349 Gateway Oaks Drive, Suite 200, Sacramento, CA 95833 or fax it to (916) 376-6318.

 Keeping your Services While you Appeal (“Aid Paid Pending”)

 When you file the Fair Hearing Request Form, you can ask for an informal meeting and/or a mediation before the hearing.
-The informal meeting is the first step in the hearing process.
-It is a meeting between you (and your representative, if you have one) and a regional center representative.
+The informal meeting is a meeting between you (and your representative, if you have one) and a regional center representative.
 The purpose is to resolve the issue or at least narrow down the issues for the hearing.
 This is your chance to meet with a regional center administrator and persuade him or her to give you the service you need.
 You do not have to have an informal meeting.
 If you ask for one, the regional center must provide one.
-A Fair Hearing Timeline Flow Chart is included in Appendix A.

 Within 5 working days after an informal meeting, the regional center must send you a written decision.
 The written decision must list the issues discussed at the meeting.
 The decision must state the regional center’s decision on each issue, the facts supporting each decision, and the laws, regulations and policies that the regional center used to make its decision.
 It must also tell you how you can appeal the decision.